DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 03 - Application Attack Indicators.md

 ## **Injection Attacks**

 This happens when untrusted (unvalidated) inputs or unauthorized code are “injected” into an application and interpreted as part of a query or command.
 The result is an alteration of the software, redirecting it for a nefarious purpose.

+*Input validation* is especially well suited for many vulnerabilities including: buffer overflow, XSS, XSRF, path traversal, and some more.

 🟢 **SQL Injection**  (Structured Query Language)